0x6a62/speedscope/Importing-from-stackprof-(ruby).md

 [`stackprof`](https://github.com/tmm1/stackprof) is a sampling call-stack profiler for Ruby.

 To record a profile, wrap your code in a `StackProf.run` block with `raw: true`, then save the JSON encoded version of the profile to a file.
+You'll need to be running `stackprof >= 0.2.11`.

 ```ruby
 require 'json'